-HTML (Hypertext Markup Language): HTML tells a computer how to format content on a webpage.
-Tags control headings, paragraphs, lists, and other textual elements to make your content easy to read.
+- HTML (Hypertext Markup Language): HTML tells a computer how to format content on a webpage.
+This language tags control headings, paragraphs, lists, and other textual elements to make your content easy to read.
+And, once you know how to use it, you can control those elements of a theme and make them unique to your client or employer’s desires.

-CSS (Cascading Style Sheets): When you open a website on your device, all content, images, and buttons have a specific place.
-CSS is used to change the style and design elements of a webpage to make it visually appealing, including colors and fonts.
+- CSS (Cascading Style Sheets): When you open a website on your device, all content, images, and buttons have a specific place.
+This is CSS.
+Learning it will allow you to change the style and design elements of a webpage to make it visually appealing, including colors and fonts.
 Additionally, CSS is used to adjust the formatting of a website across many platforms so that both mobile and desktop users can view a site the way it’s intended.
+Some themes may not appear the way you want on one type of device, so if you know CSS, you can correct the issue and make everything perfect.